mahmoudalbardan/FraudDetectionMLOps/README.md

 # Fraud Detection Project

-This repository contains a machine learning pipeline designed for fraud detection, that includes principal steps of model lifecycle management.
-It begins with training an anomaly detection model using Isolation Forest, deploys the model through a Dockerized Flask API to handle real-time predictions, and implements model performance monitoring.
-The project also includes CI/CD automation with GitHub Actions, integrating with Google Cloud Platform (GCP) that I used to store the data.
+This repository contains a ML pipeline designed for fraud detection, that includes principal steps of model lifecycle management.
+It begins with training an anomaly detection model using Isolation Forest, deploys the model through a dockerized Flask API to handle real-time predictions, and implements model performance monitoring.
+The project also includes CI/CD automation with with github actions, integrating with Google Cloud Platform that is used to store the data.

 ## Functional features in this project
-- **Model Training**: Train a model for fraud detection using structured data.
+- **Model Training**: Train a model for fraud detection.
-- **Deployment**: Deploy the model via Dockerized Flask API.
+- **Deployment**: Deploy the model via dockerized Flask API.
-- **Monitoring**: Monitor model performance and trigger retraining if accuracy degrades.
+- **Monitoring**: Monitor model performance and trigger retraining if the preformance degrades.

 ## Repository Structure
-- `.github/workflows/`: GitHub actions workflows for ci/cd and MLOps
+- `.github/workflows/`: GitHub actions workflows for CI/CD and MLOps
-- `experimental/`: contains script to test the prediction flask app
+- `experimental/`: Contains script to test the prediction flask app
-- `src/`: contains Python scripts for data processing, training, and monitoring.
+- `src/`: Contains Python scripts for data processing, training, and monitoring.
-- `tests/`: contains scripts for unit testing.
+- `tests/`: Contains scripts for unit testing.
 - `Dockerfile`: Docker file for deploying the model API.
-- `configuration.ini`: configuration for model parameters and file paths.
+- `configuration.ini`: Configuration for model parameters and file paths.
-- `requirements.txt`: requirements file.
+- `requirements.txt`: Requirements file.

 ## Setup and Installation

-### Prerequisites
-1. **Python 3.7+**
-2. **Google Cloud SDK**
-3. **Docker**

 ### Install Dependencies
 Clone the repository and install dependencies: